 Foods and beverages that might worsen the side effects of aromatase inhibitors

-The following should be limited during aromatase inhibitor treatment:
+The following should be limited during aromatase inhibitor treatment since high consumption could contribute to bone loss:

 We suggest that estrogen sensitive breast cancer patients and survivors to eat a wide variety of the foods from our recommended list and limit or avoid those on our avoid list, in addition to paying particular attention to the foods, spices and supplements on the lists above.
 Note that weight gain during aromatase inhibitor treatment has been found to be associated with less favorable prognosis.
 Please see our article on how to optimize your breast cancer diet for information on what to eat during all stages of treatment and recovery.